mattbroussard/mattbroussard.github.io/quadcopter/index.md

 ### Wiimote

 The simplest and most expressive human control method uses a [Nintendo Wiimote](http://www.amazon.com/dp/B000IMWK2G) controller.
-The controls are bound as followed:
+The controls are bound as follows:

 * Accelerometer: steering and velocity control
 * D-pad: altitude